 Why do you need to create a holiday budget 11 months ahead of time?
 Because Christmas is expensive!
 When you start thinking about the holidays, most likely in October or November, odds are you don’t have enough excess budget to cover the costs of gifts for everyone on your list.
 But if you put a little money aside each month from January until December, you should have more than enough to cover the costs and not have to rely on using your credit card for holiday shopping.

-So, this coming January, get a head start and make your Christmas 2021 budget.
+So, this coming January, get a head start and make your holiday 2022 budget.
 Here are 5 tips to get you started:

 - Create a list of everyone you want to buy gifts for.
 There are likely many people in your life who you will want to buy gifts for.
 Start by writing down a list of all of these people – family, friends, co-workers, teachers, etc. This will ensure you are well prepared in advance and that you can budget accordingly for the amount of gifts you will have to buy.
 While writing this list, also consider how much money you will need to allocate to each person – or who to scratch off from the list.

 - Determine what you can afford to spend.
 Like any good budget, you will need to decide upon a realistic and conservative number that you can afford to spend.
 Begin by recording your monthly earnings along with all your monthly expenses.
 Once you’ve calculated the excess money you have left over, decide from there how much you want to allocate monthly to Christmas gifts.
 Divide your calculated figure amongst the people on your list to see your budget per person.
 This is a great way to understand what you can afford and will give you more incentive to stick with your budget and not go over.